 Amazon Web Services to share emissions data as tech giants race to green the cloud

-Amazon Web Services to share emissions data as tech giants race to green the cloud4 min read .
-Updated: 01 Mar 2022, 09:42 PM IST

 - Companies that outsource their computing to the cloud increasingly want the associated emissions data